harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # To Laravel Vite and Beyond

-## <div class="mt-10 text-2xl text-gray-300">A brief history of bundling<br> and what the future holds</div>
+## <div class="mt-10 text-2xl text-gray-300">A brief history of building frontend <br> and what the future holds</div>

 <div class="opacity-80 text-sm absolute -bottom-2 right-10">Presentation By Harlan Wilton <img src="/img.png" class="w-8 h-8 ml-2 rounded-full inline-block" /></div>

 <!--
 - Welcome everyone, great to be here and see some familiar faces.
-This is the first meetup I've been too in a long time
+This is the first meetup I've been too in a long time, so very exciting to talk

 - Today I wanted to talk about Vite.
 Sure you've all heard of it by now.

-- With Laravel 9 adopting Vite, I thought it might be worth sharing a refresher on frontend space, specifically around bundling
+- With Laravel 9 adopting Vite,

-- But also looking at where things are now and where the frontend space is headed
+- cover a brief history building frontend and what the future holds, pivotal moment for the space a lot of exciting things are happening

 - I've tried to keep it simple and high level but let me know if you have any questions as we go -->

 ---